 Before leaving for the afternoon, I asked a park ranger what time the Kelpies lit up.
 ‘Sundown,’ she replied with a smile.
 I assumed that meant the same thing as sunset, though having not heard that word used in a while, the first thing that came to mind were images of cowboys having an Old West style shootout.

 We thanked her and left, returning later that evening after a pleasant afternoon visit to Callendar House and dinner at a very good Indian restaurant in town called Sanam.
 However, it was quite a while after sunset before the first lights came on.
 Thankfully, it was worth the wait and I was able to capture a little bit of blue in the sky during the long exposure.

-I can’t recall how long it was before the first colour change, though I do remember how cold it was that night, despite the fact that the Kelpies now looked liked they were on fire!
+I can’t recall how long it took before the first colour change, though I do remember how cold it was despite the Kelpies now looking like they were on fire!

 At that stage the light was fast fading from the sky and it was time for us to head home.
 As we walked back towards the carpark, my wife turned around and noticed that the Kelpies had changed colour again – they were now blue!
 I took a quick shot, but decided to call it a night as my hands were well and truly frozen by then (and quite possibly a colour matching the current shade of the sculptures).

 Overall, we had a really enjoyable time at Falkirk, and highly recommend a visit to see these wonderful creations.